espressif/esp-idf/docs/en/api-reference/system/freertos.rst

 Background Tasks
 ^^^^^^^^^^^^^^^^

-During startup, ESP-IDF and FreeRTOS automatically creates multiple tasks that run in the background (listed in the the table below).
+During startup, ESP-IDF and the FreeRTOS kernel automatically create multiple tasks that run in the background (listed in the the table below).

 .. list-table:: List of Tasks Created During Startup
     :widths: 10 75 5 5 5